 The MSLS degree is highly relevant in the 21st Century.
 In today's information intensive society, the demand for professionals with the ability to manage information and data and help people navigate the dynamic and changing information environment is very high.
 Our graduates assist users and organizations in finding information, making sense of information, and using information to support decision making.
 The roles of information professionals are expanding and becoming more stimulating and rewarding than ever.

 Graduates of the MSLIS program might find themselves employed in library settings such as academic or K-12 school libraries.
-They may work for special libraries serving government agencies, businesses, non-profits, or organizations that make intensive use of information, such as think-tanks.
+They may work for special libraries serving government agencies, businesses, non-profits, or organizations that make intensive use of information, such as think tanks.
 They may work as reference librarians, information architects, managers of information systems, and digital librarians who manage data and information on the Internet.
 Our alumni are found in law firms, in the Library of Congress, and various other agencies and libraries in the D.C. area as well as around the country and beyond.

 Master of Science in Information Science with a concentration in Health Information Technology (MSIT-HIT)